meta

 Example: Layout

-Another common use case is to create a component <Layout> that defines the layout of a page.
+Another common use case for meta is to create a component <Layout> that defines the layout of the page.

 // /pages/product/+Layout.js